Module socket

 • Other families: A packed string representing the family-specific destination address.

-• port integer The destination port number (required and used only if the family is AF_INET). (optional)
+• port integer destination port number (required and used only if the family is AF_INET). (optional)

 • flags integer Optional connection flags. (default 0)